 Instead of listing breastfeeding education as a skill, try to be more specific.
 What level of expertise do you have in lactation education?
 Do you specialize in one area of lactation support?

 As you gather your list of skills, consider the position you seek.
 Lactation management education looks different in different environments.
 Tailor your skills section to each job.
-Use a mix of interpersonal skills and the hard skills, reflecting your direct knowledge of lactation service.
+Use a mix of soft skills and the hard skills, reflecting your direct knowledge of lactation service.

 Check out a lactation consultant CV sample for the skills section below.